Golden Era of Bel Canto Music

 The opera composer can be a great indicator of what type of tenor voice a singer is.
 Mozart and many of the nineteenth century composers: Lalo, Bizet, Rossini, Massenet, Offenbach ... composed their operas for the light and lofty voice of the lyric tenor.
 Whereas, a young Verdi (in his thirties and forties), Puccini, Donizetti, Bellini ... had composed many of their robusto operas for the spinto tenor who loved, cried or died as he sang the high-C. The temperament and greater demands placed on this tenor has made him a special favorite with audiences for over one hundred and seventy-five years.
 The last group of composers—Beethoven, Wagner, and a very mature Verdi (in his sixties) is classified as "genius."
 Understanding the complexities they placed on the dramatic tenor, they expected—after the orchestra, chorus, and a superb supporting cast had all performed molto alto e forte (very loud and strong)—it would be the tenor’s voice heard soaring over everyone else.

 The great marvel about the human voice is its ability to mature.
 Where a tenor in his younger days may have sung strictly lyrical roles, by his mid-thirties he would have expanded his repertoire to include the more spirited, spinto roles.
 In all probability, he would finish his singing career performing both styles of operas.
 However, only a few tenors have been able to make the transition to the dramatic roles; and yet, still be able to maintain the lyrical and spinto operas in his repertoire.
 Heading this list or any other voice classification or group listing, is the great Enrico Caruso, without a doubt, the greatest voice the world has ever heard.
 He sang all three tenor roles.
 In addition, on one very rare occasion he did something at the Metropolitan Opera House that has never been duplicated.
 While singing the last act of La Boheme; knowing that the bass was under the weather, Caruso turned his back to the audience and sang the bass’s aria.
 The audience never knew what had occurred.
+Yes, there are great singers ranging from the high coloratura sopranos to the deep basses—and then there are the rarest of all human voices—the Kings of Opera—the tenors! |

 Send your favorite memories to Gio & Gia at:JMFC@jeanettemacdonaldfanclub.com